 The Song that Sings Us by Nicola Davies (published by Firefly Press)

 When animals talk, it’s time humans listened.
 This beautiful book portrays unforgettable characters in a thrilling and dangerous adventure through the ice fields, forests, and oceans.
-Widely praised as a tense, uncompromising and hopeful page-turner, this is a stunning environmental epic with cover and chapter illustrations by the award-winning illustrator and writer Jackie Morris.
+Widely praised as a tense, uncompromising and hopeful page-turner, this is a stunning environmental epic by Nicola Davies with cover and chapter illustrations by the award-winning illustrator and writer Jackie Morris.

 Wicked Little Deeds by Kat Ellis (published by Penguin)